 Before answering this question, let's first understand what an RO pump is.
 An RO pump, also known as a water purifier pump, is an important device that provides power for a water purifier.

 As the name suggests, the RO pump is closely related to the RO membrane.
 Because the filtering aperture of the RO membrane is very small, about 0.0001 microns, the original water cannot pass through the RO membrane simply by relying on the water pressure itself, which will lead to unsatisfactory filtration effect and may cause malfunctions of the water purifier.
 The RO pump can provide higher pressure so that water can flow smoothly inside the machine.

-Therefore, the RO pump is designed specifically for water purifiers that use reverse osmosis membranes.
+Therefore, the reverse osmosis water pump is designed specifically for water purifiers that use reverse osmosis membranes.
 Various types of household water purifiers, commercial direct drinking machines, pure water machines and other products that are widely popular with users on the market nowadays all need to install appropriate RO pumps to work normally.